Biostatistical Methods for Clinical Research II

 At the end of the course, students will be able to:

-Designing Clinical Research (EPI 202), and Biostatistical Methods I (BIOSTAT 200) or Intro to Statistical Analysis (BIOSTAT 183).
+Designing Clinical Research (EPI 202), and Biostatistical Methods I (BIOSTAT 200).
 If BIOSTAT 200 has not been taken, evidence of knowledge of the use of Stata is required.
 Exceptions to these prerequisites may be made with the consent of the Course Director, space permitting.

 All course materials and handouts will be posted on the course's online syllabus.